RafeDunlop/Winedy/README.md

 - Build plugins:
     - JavaFX Gradle plugin for working with (and packaging) JavaFX applications easily

+The app only requires the jar file to run.
+When the jar file is run, the database is created automatically in the same location as the jar file.
+If the user moves the jar file to a different location, the app will recognise that the database no longer exists and create a new database in the new location.

 ## Importing Project (Using IntelliJ)
 IntelliJ has built-in support for Gradle.
 To import your project: